 Perception of fly fishermen by the rest of the sporting world is loosely based on stereotypes and mythos.
 The days of the old man in a tweed hat standing knee deep in a Montana stream daintily casting a butt-heavy chunk of bamboo have gone the way of the wicker creel and Howard Johnson’s.
-There are now more fly anglers than there every have been.
-Fly fishermen today are into new gear technology, advanced fishing and casting techniques and an every growing sense of stewardship over their local fishing resources.
+There are now more fly anglers than there ever has been.
+Fly fishermen today are into new gear technology, advanced fishing and casting techniques and an ever-growing sense of stewardship over their local fishing resources.

 Here are a few of the issues that I still see on the stream and lake that each one of us can help change: